 The ones that are wrapped in plastic are sometimes more than you need.
 For instance, a package contains:

 This often can lead to food waste too, because imagine that you want just a few apples, but you buy a kilo.

 When you choose loose veggies and fruits, you will reduce your plastic consumption, but also you will take exactly the amount of product that you need.

 Just stop yourself and give it a few moments.
 This will allow you to think.
-If it was an impulse, you will forget about it the next day or you will find that you can live without it, too.
+If it was an impulse, you would forget about it the next day, or you will find that you can live without it, too.

-It will probably take some time to adapt to some of these, and it is possible that you will ever forget doing some of zero waste changes.
+It will probably take some time to adapt to some of these, and it is possible that you will forget to practice some of these zero waste changes.

 But try to come back in a month or two and see which one you started doing on a daily basis, and then try to implement something new!